 The Company also has restricted cash held by trustees, which is invested in Colombian Pesos with major banks in Colombia.
-As of December 31, 2018, restricted cash held by the trustees amounted to \$4,372.
+As of December 31, 2019 and 2018, restricted cash held by the trustees amounted to \$0 and \$4,372, respectively.
 The Company is entitled to receive the restricted cash held by the trustee in stages based upon operational milestones.
 The cash held in the Trusts is reflected in the Company's consolidated balance sheet as Restricted cash held by trustees.

 Trade receivables and contract assets of the Company are mainly derived from sales to major customers located in North, South and Central America, Europe and Asia.
 The Company performs ongoing credit evaluations of its customers and obtains letters of credit and bank guarantees for certain receivables.
 An allowance for doubtful accounts is determined with respect to specific debts that the Company has determined to be doubtful of collection.
-As of December 31, 2018 and 2017 the Company has recorded a provision for doubtful accounts in the amounts of \$3,202 and \$3,896, respectively.
+As of December 31, 2019 and 2018, the Company has recorded a provision for doubtful accounts in the amounts of \$2,327 and \$3,202, respectively.

-The Company has recorded a net expense (income) from bad debts in the amount of (\$376), \$2,231 and \$6,222 for the years ended December 31, 2018, 2017 and 2016, respectively.
+The Company has recorded a net expense (income) from bad debts in the amount of (\$26), (\$376) and \$2,231 for the years ended December 31, 2019, 2018 and 2017, respectively.